uxai/validate-typography-layers/README.md

 ## This is the first version of a plugin to help validate Sketch designs against a design system.

+*Copy of repository from my old [github](https://github.com/oneuxco) account which I lost access to.*

+### Updates 2020

+Since I have moved to Figma for most of my design work, I am no longer maintaining this plugin.
+I will continue to look at developing future plugins for figma.

 Currently the plugin has hard-coded font family, font size, and line height properties to test.
 Future release will have an option to import text styles from a file for validation.

 This plugin can be great to enable teams to check sketch file consistency and enable agencies that may be working with you to double their sketch files.